department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-11-mhv-on-va-gov-phase-2b-vaos-uat/conversation-guide.md

 ---

-PROMPT: How would you go to MyHealtheVet from here?
+PROMPT: From here, can you access other MyHealtheVet tools, like your messages or prescriptions?

 _If they don't choose the breadcrumb_

 PROMPT: Are there any other ways on this page?

+_From the MHV on VA.gov portal_

 PROMPT: Tell me about this page.

-How would you return to the appointments tool from here?
+PROMPT: Could you return to the appointments tool from here?

-PROMPT: Return to your appointments list.

-QUESTION: How is navigating to MyHealtheVet working for you?
+QUESTION: How is navigating around MyHealtheVet working for you?
 Were there any challenges?
 Is anything working well?

 ### Task 6 (CERNER ONLY): Navigate to MyVAHealth